JustxJiang/UfundApplication-Humanitarian-Helpers/docs/DesignDoc.md

 ### Enhancements
-> _**[Sprint 4]** Describe what enhancements you have implemented for the project._

 Map View:

-With the map view, a helper find local shelters or if they want to adopt a pet ,  see where the animal is located.
+With the map view, a helper find local shelters or if they want to adopt a pet, see where the animal is located.
+Can also be used in a way that allows users to donate and/or volunteer in person, as well as advertise the location to others.

 Adoption page:

 The adoption page designed to help local shelters or pet owners list their animals adoption.

-(Macca)
+This is free ad-space for those looking to promote their charities and other organizations.
+It can be used for things like adopting pets, all the way to canned food drives.

+(Macca, Nick)

 ## Application Domain

 This section describes the application domain.

 ![Domain Model](domain-model.png)

-> _**[Sprint 2 & 4]** Provide a high-level overview of the domain for this application.
-You
-> can discuss the more important domain entities and their relationship
-> to each other._

 | Class | Definition | Relations |
 |-------|------------|-----------|